 If the cup is set too high in the vagina next to the cervix or above it, the cup cannot get to collect menstrual flow.
 The cup may then also press the cervix causing an unpleasant feeling, even pain.
 You should, therefore, ensure that the cup is sufficiently low relative to the cervix.
 With some women the cervix is situating low, the best manner is to place it in the menstrual cup.

 Beautiful Cervix Project is a site where you can find a sequence of cervix images of different aged women and changes in the cervix, for example, at various stages of the menstrual cycle as well as in connection with various gynecological procedures.

-You’ll find more information on cervix at the Lunette website.
-There you will also find the Lunette explains your cervix -page.
+You’ll find more information on cervix on our info pages.
 It contains information about your anatomy and an image showing the right place of the cup.